Valerian

 What is Valerian used for?

 Medicine is made from the root.
-Valerian is most commonly used for sleep disorders, especially the inability to sleep (insomnia).
-Valerian is also used orally for anxiety and psychological stress, but there is limited scientific research to support these uses.
+Valerian is most commonly used for sleep imbalances, especially the inability to sleep (sleep quality).
+Valerian is also used orally for stress and psychological stress, but there is limited scientific research to support these uses.

 Is valerian root better than melatonin?